talex5/irmin-www/README.md

 This will create a private key (`conf/tls/server.key`) and a self-signed certificate (`conf/tls/server.pem`).
 You can replace the self-signed X.509 certificate with a certified one from a CA if desired.

-Configure using mirage as usual (use `--xen` for a unikernel or `--unix` to make a regular Unix server process):

-    opam install mirage
-    env DHCP=yes mirage configure --xen
     make

 It will serve web pages on port 8443 and accept Irmin operations on port 8444.